AndriFannar/HBV1/README.md

 # Physiotherapist Registration Website
 A website for a system that manages requests for physiotherapist clinics made with Java Spring.
 Supports creation of Users, new requests and the ability to answer health questionnaires to determine the urgency of the request.
+This main branch is the final version of the project since December 2023.

 ### Website Availability
 The website is hosted on Render and can be accessed [here](https://hbv1.onrender.com/).